-At Verbal Identity, we like left brain and right brain.
+At Verbal Identity, we are left brain and right brain thinkers.
 We like people with the analytical aptitude to solve problems and the creativity to articulate the solutions.
 But we don’t always look in the most obvious places.
-In our office there are professional and educational backgrounds in copywriting, law, behavioural science, music, and literature.
+In our office, there are professional and educational backgrounds in copywriting, law, behavioural science, music and literature.

 Chris founded Verbal Identity in 2010.
 He works directly with CEOs and CMOs to define their brand’s strategic vision for the next 5 years and beyond.
 Since founding Verbal Identity, he’s worked with some of Britain’s best-loved luxury brands, as well as the world’s largest brewer and America’s biggest car company.